ltackmann/log4dart/README.md

   log4dart: any
 ```

-install it by executing **pub install** and in your Dart program add one of the imports
+and install it by executing **pub install**.
+Then in your Dart program add one of the imports

 ```
-// for client side logging (works when compiled to JS) import "package:log4dart/log4dart.dart";
+// for client side logging (works both on the VM and when compiled to JS) import "package:log4dart/log4dart.dart";

 // for VM logging, allows you to log to files (does not compile to JS)